wazuh/wazuh-documentation/source/ossec_rule_set.rst

    Copy software_rules.xml to /var/ossec/rules/
    Add <include>software_rules.xml</include> to /var/ossec/etc/ossec.conf in section "rules"

-If you prefer, you can execute the above steps automatically by running the script included in each folder: **autoinstall_rules.sh**
+If you prefer, you can execute the above steps automatically by running the script included in the main folder: **install_rules.sh**

-- Set execute permission for this script: *chmod +x autoinstall_rules.sh*
+- Set execute permission for this script: *chmod +x install_rules.sh*
-- Run the script as root: *sudo ./autoinstall_rules.sh*
+- Run the script as root: *sudo ./install_rules.sh*
 - Some rules can not be completely installed automatically and require further manual steps because they depend on the installation.

 Installing rootchecks